chaoss/wg-evolution/meeting_notes.md

 ### Meeting notes

-We discuss whether maitain notes about the weekly meetings on Google Docs, instead of in GitHub.
+We discuss whether maintain notes about the weekly meetings on Google Docs, instead of in GitHub.
 One long document with previous meeting notes included